|

 The Cauchy Method

 An effective approach to solving a Cauchy problem involves varying the constant in the homogeneous solution.
-This allows for obtaining a particular solution dependent on the imposed initial conditions.
+This allows for obtaining a particular solution dependent on imposed initial conditions.
 By adopting a simple algebraic method, it is possible to exploit the properties of already established solutions.

 Numerical Resolution of Differential Equations